plcharbonneau/consul-demo/README.md

 - AWS Route53 Hosted Zone ID
   - required as demo creates FQDNs for instances & load balancers
 - Terraform CLI v0.11 or TFC/TFE workspace with version set to 0.11.4
+  - Terraform 0.12 CLI is supported on the `terraform-0.12` branch

 ### AWS AMIs